📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Analysis of samples returned by JAXA's Hayabusa2 spacecraft from the carbonaceous asteroid Ryugu are transforming our understanding of pristine solar system materials.
 Analyses have shown that Ryugu formed in the outer regions of the solar system and is similar to the CI carbonaceous chondrites, which have primitive chemical compositions and contain abundant hydrated minerals and organic matter.

-Exploitation Route Characterisiation of the Winchcombe meteorite and Ryugu samples has provided new ideas about the formation of the solar system.
-These will now be tested by further analysis of these and other extraterrestial samples including those returned from asteroid Bennu by the OSIRIS-REx mission.
+Exploitation Route Characterisiation of the Winchcombe meteorite and samples returned from the carbonaceous asteroids Ryugu and Bennu has provided new ideas about the formation of the Solar System.
+These will now be tested by further analysis of other extraterrestial samples, ground-truth remote observations of exoplanets, and be used to develop the next generation of sample-return missions within the Solar System.

 URL https://www.bbc.co.uk/news/science-environment-63631563

-Description The fall of the Winchcombe meteorite was an international news story, engaging a wide audience with UK planetary science research.
+Description The fall of the Winchcombe meteorite and the return of samples from asteroid Bennu were international news stories, engaging a wide audience with UK planetary science research.

 First Year Of Impact 2021